 This post, A Chat with Jim Cummings of Christopher Robin, is part of an expenses paid trip with Disney.
 Some interview questions and responses have been edited to improve readability.
-You can see all of the posts about this event right here.

 We were able to sit down with Jim Cummings, who is the voice of Tigger and Winnie the Pooh in Christopher Robin.
 Actually, Jim isn’t just the voice of these characters in the new movie–he has actually been the voices of these beloved characters for years now.
 One listen and you’d know exactly who he is!

 Jim is amazing to chat with–he often finishes his sentences in character, which makes transcribing an interview a little difficult.
 Instead of sharing my favorite quotes with you as I usually do with these interviews I thought I’d walk you through what it’s like to sit in a room with this amazing man–Jim Cummings.

 Jim Cummings started his interview by walking up behind our photographer while we were taking a group photo with Ewan McGregor–and doing his best Pooh voice.
 I don’t even remember what he said, but he caught us all a little off guard and we couldn’t stop smiling and laughing.
 The feeling continued throughout his interview.